realtimewuff/CapacitiveProsthetic/2020-07-22-prosthetic.md

-:title "Lecture notes in sexual HCI" 1: capacitive touch sensing prosthetic penis :author RT
+# "Lecture notes in sexual HCI" 1: capacitive touch sensing prosthetic penis

-**Content Warning**: bodies and electronics discussed in a sexual context, described at a concrete level with some images but no graphic depictions of sex or genitalia

-As a budding HCI researcher, I have been interested in the intersection between sexuality and human-computer interaction (or HMI) for the last couple of years.
-I begun this project in 2018 by exploring different sensors that could be used for a touch-sensitive prosthetic penis, the main target audience at the time being trans men.

-~~

 **Content Warning**: bodies and electronics discussed in a sexual context, described at a concrete level without any graphic images